Tutorials

 Published May 27, 2019

 Local development environments are in the midst a bit of a renaissance recently - mainly driven by the maturation and adoption of Docker-based solutions.
 I've been using (and recommending) DDEV for awhile now, and one of the things that I really like about it is the consistent pace of development.
-Since early February, there have been three minor releases of DDEV (1.6, 1.7, and 1.8) .
+Since early February, there have been three minor releases of DDEV (1.6, 1.7, and 1.8).
 With each minor release of DDEV comes new, often very useful features.
-Here's just a few of my recent favorites: NFS Mounting One of the few disadvantages of using a Docker-based solution over a
+Here's just a few of my recent favorites: NFS Mounting One of the few disadvantages of using a Docker-based solution over a native

 11 Tips to start your Drupal 8 project right